 Please read these terms and conditions carefully before using this site.

 www.consultus.group is a site operated by The Consultus International Group Limited (“We”).
-We are registered in England and Wales under company number 09570737 and have our registered office at Rivermead House, 7 Lewis Court, Enderby, Leicester, LE19 1SD.
-Our main trading address is Consultus House, Sheene Road, Leicester, LE4 1BF.
+We are registered in England and Wales under company number 09570737.
+Our registered office and our main trading address is Consultus House, Sheene Road, Leicester, LE4 1BF.
 Our VAT number is 223 3117 55.